 Make the Most of Your Liposuction in Austin, TX

 Liposuction can be performed alone or in conjunction with other body-shaping procedures, such as a breast lift, breast augmentation, and tummy tuck, all of which may be part of a "Mommy Makeover".
-Dr. Fisher prefers to think of this blend of procedures as "post-maternity reconstructive surgery" because it incorporates changes to improve both the look and function of a woman's body after birth.
+We prefer to think of this blend of procedures as "post-maternity reconstructive surgery" because it incorporates changes to improve both the look and function of a woman's body after birth.